quintel/documentation/docs/main/PyETM/introduction.md

 #### Install Dependencies

-Navigate to the `pyetm` folder and install all dependencies:
+Navigate to the `PyETM` folder and install all dependencies:
 ```bash
 poetry install
 ```